 Such activity must not threaten the continued existence of any species listed pursuant to section 26-306 of the Connecticut General Statutes as endangered or threatened and must not result in the destruction or adverse modification of habitat designated as essential to such species.
-See Appendix A.
+See Appendix A for conditions and requirements for compliance.

 (3) Aquifer Protection Areas